 It is possible to report to the controller when the creep feed rate has fallen below a certain level by using a limit switch of the primary valve connected to the input BE13.
-Either the break contact of (bE=0) binary input or the make contact (bE=1) of binary input can be assigned to inform about the creep feed rate status.
-Shortly after the alert, the controller closes the valve RK1.
+Either the open (bE=0) binary input or the closed binary input (bE=1) can be assigned to inform about the creep feed rate status.
+Shortly after the alert, the controller closes the valve Rk1.
 As soon as the flow temperature falls below the set point by more than 5 °C after the valve has been closed, control operation is started again.